Should You Slate Voice Over Auditions Online?

 - Not everyone comes from the traditional casting world and slates aren’t expected.

-Our official position regarding slating at Voices.com is NOT to slate.
+Our official position regarding slating at Voices is NOT to slate.

 Is Slating Still Relevant?

-Although some situations still call for slating, recognize that slating for the most part is unnecessary and discouraged when auditioning via the online voice over marketplace.
+Although some situations still call for slating, recognize that slating for the most part is unnecessary and discouraged when auditioning online for voice over work.

 What has your experience been with slating over the years?
 Do you slate selectively, or have you dropped slating completely?